Need to talk? Call 1800 882 436.

 It is against the law to discriminate against someone because they are pregnant or might become pregnant.

 If you are pregnant, you have the right to continue to work under the same conditions as everyone else.
-You also have the right to return to the same job at the end of your maternity leave.
+You also have the right to return to the same job at the end of your parental leave.

 For more information on your rights at work, visit the Australian Human Rights Commission website.